Celebrating LGBTQIA+ Pride: Affirming Care and Community at Her Time Therapy

 Meagan Clark, MA LPC NCC BC-TMH

-As the founder of Her Time Therapy, I’ve built a practice rooted in feminist values that is intentionally inclusive of the LGBTQIA+ community.
+As the founder of Her Time Therapy, I’ve built a practice rooted in feminist values that intentionally includes the LGBTQIA+ community.

-To me, feminism must be trans-inclusive—true feminist counseling supports not just cisgender women, but also trans women, nonbinary individuals, men, and anyone across the gender spectrum who has been harmed by the patriarchy or experienced systemic gender-based oppression.
+For me, feminism must always be trans-inclusive.
+True feminist counseling supports not just cisgender women, but also trans women, nonbinary individuals, men, and anyone across the gender spectrum who has been harmed by the patriarchy.
+Many have experienced systemic gender-based oppression.

-I’ve supported clients through gender identity exploration, written letters for gender-affirming care, and remain committed to ongoing training as both a provider and clinical supervisor.
-LGBTQIA+ affirming care is not optional—it’s a vital part of practicing ethically and doing no harm.
+I’ve supported clients through gender identity exploration and written letters for gender-affirming care.
+I remain committed to ongoing training as both a provider and clinical supervisor.
+LGBTQIA+ affirming care is not optional; it’s a vital part of practicing ethically and doing no harm.

-As therapists and allies, it’s our responsibility to clearly show where we stand so the people around us know they are safe, seen, and celebrated in their full, authentic selves.
+As therapists and allies, it’s our responsibility to show clearly where we stand.
+We want everyone around us to know they are safe, seen, and celebrated as their full, authentic selves.

 Lesley Fulton (she/her), MA LPCC

-As a queer therapist, I approach my LGBTQIA+ clients from a lens of compassion and expansiveness with an ongoing goal to ensure the people I work with feel seen and held in their identities.
+As a queer therapist, I approach my LGBTQIA+ clients with compassion and a focus on inclusivity.
+I want to ensure that everyone I work with feels seen and embraced in their identities.

-Affirming care for queer clients looks like encouraging people to take up space in the LGBTQIA+ community, especially for those who may perceive themself as "not queer enough" to have a voice.
-As someone who identifies as bisexual, I've known that feeling myself and also learned that my identity is celebrated within our community which encourages me to bravely show up as myself which, in turn, creates braver spaces for others to do the same.
+Affirming care means encouraging people to take up space in the LGBTQIA+ community.
+This is especially important for those who might think they are "not queer enough" to have a voice.
+As a bisexual person, I've felt that way too.
+I've learned that my identity is celebrated within our community, which encourages me to show up authentically.
+This, in turn, creates braver spaces for others.

-Queer people are beautiful, creative, courageous, and deserving of safety as we navigate the world, and my role as a queer affirming therapist is to help my LGBTQIA+ clients feel held in their experiences so that they can show up authentically and expansively for their lives.
+Queer individuals are beautiful, creative, and courageous.
+They deserve safety as they navigate life.
+My role as a queer affirming therapist is to help LGBTQIA+ clients feel supported in their experiences.
+This helps them to show up authentically in their lives.

-My message to allies looking for ways to support the queer community is to call out prejudice when you see it, loudly proclaim that TRANS LIVES MATTER, and never forget that Pride started as a protest led by trans women of color.
-The freedom to celebrate this joyful month is thanks to the courage of trans people, and they need our support now more than ever.
-Use your privilege to stand up and protect trans people.
+To allies looking for ways to help the queer community, I encourage you to call out prejudice.
+Proclaim that TRANS LIVES MATTER.
+Additionally, remember that Pride originated as a protest led by trans women of color.
+The ability to celebrate this joyful month is thanks to the strength of trans individuals, and they need our support now more than ever.
+Use your privilege to protect trans lives.

 Shana Dobson (she/they), MA LPC